videosdk-live/quickstart/angular-rtc/videosdk_angular_js_quickstart/README.md

 });
 ```

-If you want to learn more about the SDK, read the Complete Documentation of [Flutter VideoSDK](https://docs.videosdk.live/flutter/guide/video-and-audio-calling-api-sdk/getting-started)
+If you want to learn more about the SDK, read the Complete Documentation of [Javascript VideoSDK](https://docs.videosdk.live/javascript/guide/video-and-audio-calling-api-sdk/concept-and-architecture)

 <br/>